AwesomeAley/ObsidianNotes/Cybersecurity Notes/Palo Alto Firewall Notes/Configuring Initial Firewall Settings.md

 #### Creating Log filters
-filters are entered via search bar above table elements can be selected to add them to filter
+filters are entered via search bar above table elements can be selected to add them to filterS